 - Email templates

 Compared to WooCommerce, Shopify has more core features you can use out-of-the-box without downloading extensions.
-Similar to WooCommerce's extension options, Shopify also has an app marketplace you can use to fill in any gaps you need to run your business.
+Similar to WooCommerce's extensions library, Shopify also has an app marketplace you can use to fill in any gaps.
 Many of the apps can enable integrations between Shopify and your other favorite platforms (like HubSpot).

-Without additional extensions or fees, Shopify gives you a lot to work with when you first log onto the platform.
-Upon signing up, you'll have access to their intuitive drag-and-drop website builder with 70+ ecommerce-ready themes to choose from, room to list unlimited products and upload unlimited files, built-in blogging, customer reviews, ready-to-go payment options for your customers, abandoned cart recovery, and analytics on your web traffic and products.
+Without additional extensions or fees, Shopify gives you a lot to work with.
+Upon signing up, you'll have access to their intuitive drag-and-drop website builder with over 70 ecommerce-ready themes to choose from, room to list unlimited products and upload unlimited files, built-in blogging, customer reviews, ready-to-go payment options for your customers, abandoned cart recovery, and analytics on your web traffic and products.

 By comparison in WooCommerce, some of these features (like abandoned cart recovery, analytics, and some payment options) require additional paid plugins and setup to use.

-Purchasing a plan with Shopify also means your web hosting is taken care of (by contrast, WooCommerce does not come with web hosting).
-You have the option to use a free Shopify subdomain (yourname.shopify.com), or you can purchase your own custom domain directly through Shopify.
+Purchasing a plan with Shopify also means your web hosting is taken care of (note that WooCommerce does not come with web hosting).
+As for domains, you have the option to use a free Shopify subdomain (yourname.shopify.com), or you can purchase your own custom domain directly through Shopify.

-For some people, this lack of customization won't be a problem, it will be a plus -- Shopify takes care of a lot of the advanced details of running an ecommerce business so you can set up and manage your store with more ease.
-But if you're someone who likes to have complete control over every aspect of your website and tinker with customizations, you might find Shopify to be limited.
+For some people, this lack of customization won't be a problem, and might actually be a plus.
+Shopify takes care of a lot of the advanced details of running an ecommerce business, so you can set up and manage your store with more ease.

 - Drag-and-drop website builder (with 70+ themes to choose from)